jd41/nest-simulator/doc/documentation_workflow/user_documentation_workflow.rst

 **D3.
 Conversely: What is the relevant related material?
 Are there appropriate outbound references to that material?**

+**D11.
+Does the information?
+Is the split into files appropriate?**
+   - Various transition guides/breaking-backwards-compatibility information scattered throughout the documentation, if thndom numbers guide" contains transition guide to NEST 2.4, in a completely different place than the NEST 2 to NEST 3 transition guides, if the NEST 2 to NEST 3 section gathered information about all sorts of backwards compatibility and the rest of the doc just described the status quo (with a link to there), this would be more logical IMO (but this is a matter of taste to some extent)

 **D4.
-Is your file in a good position in the documentation tree?**
+Does the information in this file belong here in the documentation tree?
+File contained in TOC tree?**

-   - SLI tutorial not in "tutorials" folder
+   - SLI tutorial not in "tutorials" folder, not even in TOC tree
+   - currently, backwards compatibility break/transition information is partially scattered across guides, nonexistent (dead links) and in a "NEST 2 to NEST 3 transition guide".

 **D5.
 Did you use Grammarly for spelling, grammar, and writing suggestions?**